top of page

 It is also good to mix up the training method such as fartlek, interval and long slow distance.
 You can also train with carrying weight and covering mixed ground such as mountain paths.
 This will help develop muscles in your ankles and improve your ability to cover undulating terrain.

 What skills will you need?
 Knowing how to ascend a fixed line (a fixed rope on the mountain) will be required for most 6000 meter peaks in the Himalayas.
-Ice axe and crampons will also be needed; so being efficient with these tools will be very useful.
-Crossing ladders is particularly tricky so being comfortable balancing on crampons will help.

 Will I suffer from altitude?
 Most people feel the effects of altitude past 3500 meters.
 As you continue to ascend the body will adapt.
 The most important thing to remember is go SLOW.
 Fast hikers are much more likely to fall ill because they work their bodies too hard.